william6542/william6542.github.io/_posts/2022-12-05-Public-Library-Advocacy-Letter.markdown

 ---
 layout: post
-title:  "Letter to ABC Township Council"
+title:  "Interactive Open Letter to ABC Township Council on the Matter of Funding for ABC Public Library"
 date:   2022-12-05 1:11:11 -0700
 categories:
 ---